Kati Piri: Political positions

 In July 2016, after the 2016 Turkish coup d'état attempt and subsequent purges, Piri called for firm language by the EU towards Turkey.
 In August 2016 Piri stated that Europe demonstrated a lack of support after the 2016 coup d'état attempt.
 In November 2016, Turkish authorities refused to have a meeting with Piri in her capacity as Turkey rapporteur of the European Parliament.

-In November 2019 she criticised the veto by the European Council to start the accession procedures of Albania and North Macedonia to the EU.
+In November 2019 she criticised the veto by the European Council on starting the accession procedures of Albania and North Macedonia to the EU.
 She stated that the countries already made significant reforms and it also drove them towards cooperation with China, Turkey and Russia.

+In June 2025, amid Israeli strikes on Iran and on Gaza, she advocated for a ban on Dutch export of components for the Israeli Iron Dome defence system, arguing the protection provided by this system enables Israel to act with impunity.
+The proposal led to shocked reactions by Foreign Minister Caspar Veldkamp and other MPs, who noted the system protects civilians.